Skip to main content

 [in]Transition: Journal of Videographic Film & Moving Image Studies is the first academic journal of its kind.
 The open peer-reviewed journal encourages scholars to write using the very materials that constitute their objects of study—moving images and sounds—and publishes work that contributes to both the knowledge of film and media studies and the videographic form.
 The journal was awarded the 2015 Anne Friedberg Award for Innovative Scholarship of Distinction by the Society for Cinema and Media Studies (SCMS).
 Established in 2014 as a project of MediaCommons and Journal of Cinema and Media Studies (then known as Cinema Journal), as of 2024, [in]Transition is published by the Open Library of Humanities (OLH) and owned by SCMS.

-We extend a sincere thank you to all of our peer reviewers.
+We extend a sincere thank you to all of our contributors.
+We are especially grateful to our peer reviewers.
 We appreciate their hard work and constructive feedback, ensuring that each submission is as strong as it can be.
 We also eagerly welcome new reviewers; if you are interested in reviewing for our journal, please contact us.

-Chiara Grizzaffi, Drew Morton, Alan O'Leary, and Barbara Zecchi, co-editors
+Chiara Grizzaffi, Drew Morton, Maria Pramaggiore, and Barbara Zecchi, co-editors

 Kevin Ferguson and Kathleen Loock, production editors